 Cranberry contains compounds called lectins that prevent bacteria from sticking to the walls of the urinary tract.
-When they cannot stay stuck to the bladder wall, they are easily flushed out with the urine and do not lead to infection.
+Cranberry compounds may prevent certain bacteria from attaching to the bladder wall.
+When bacteria cannot attach, urince can flush them from the urinary tract more easily.
 This is particularly true of the most common urinary tract pathogen, the bacteria commonly called E. coli.

 The increased activity against E. coli may also be due to the mannose content of cranberry.
 Supplementation with cranberry also acidifies the urine, which makes it an uncomfortable environment for many bacteria to live and reproduce.